SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-Svcs-Ext`: The extension namespace used by the client in the EPP request message, this is equivalent to the "svcExtension" element in the Login command defined in [@!RFC5730, section 2.9.1.1]

 - `REPP-AuthInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
 If the authorization is linked to a contact object then the client MUST NOT use this header.

+- `REPP-Roid`: If the authorization info, is linked to a database object, the client MAY use this header for the Repository Object IDentifier (ROID), as described in [@!RFC5730, section 4.2].
   <!-- TODO issue #33 : use header for simple auth token -->

 - `Accept-Language`:  This header is equivalent to the "lang" element of the EPP Login command.
 The server MUST support the use of HTTP Accept-Language header by clients.
 The client MAY issue a Hello request to discover the languages supported by the server.
 Multiple servers in a load-balanced environment SHOULD reply with consistent "lang" elements in the Greeting response.
 The value of the Accept-Language header MUST match 1 of the languages from the Greeting.
 When the server receives a request using an unsupported langauge, the server MUST respond using the default language configured for the server, as required in [@!RFC5730, section 2.9.1.1]